Dimifabbridf96/rock-paper-scissor-lizard-spock/README.md

 1. As a First Time Visitor, I want to find a simple interface to undestand leaving me just the worry to play and have fun

     1. The user is welcome in the site with a simple form to compile.
-    2. As soon the form is compiled and the game start and the user can easily start to play and have fun
+    2. As soon the form is compiled and the game start the user can easily start to play and have fun

- 2. As a First Time Visitor, I want a personalized experience with the possibility of put my name as user label
+ 2. As a First Time Visitor, I want a personalized experience with the possibility to put my name as user label

     1. The pregame form is use to get the first name of the user and give a more immersive experience.

  3. As a First Time Visitor, I want understand with every moves how the game is going on.

-    1. Whenever the user make a choice the interface that see explain in 3 different ways the winner and the choices made from each player, with a text message, updated score and images that pop up on the bottom of the page
+    1. Whenever the user make a choice the interface displayed explain in 3 different ways the winner and the choices made from each player, with a text message, updated score and images that pop up on the bottom of the page

 -   #### Returning Visitor Goals